SAP-archive/devtoberfest-2021/topics/Week2_Best_Practices/README.md

 This topic content is for Devtoberfest Week 2 : 11 October → 15 October 2021.

 Learn how you can level up in the technical areas that you work in every day.
+In this Best Practices week, we have:

+* presentations on YouTube in live streams that you can join, watch, and chat with the other attendees
+* a challenge for you to complete and earn points
+* a series of tutorials for you to complete and earn points
+* a special guest interview

+There's also Dogtoberfest on the Friday of this week 🐶

+> See the [general contest section](https://github.com/SAP-samples/devtoberfest-2021#contest-the-game) for more information on how to earn points.

 Topic Owner: [DJ Adams](https://github.com/qmacro)